ngergs/optionable/optionable/README.md

 You can use this under the conditions of the [MIT license](LICENSE-MIT) or the [Apache License, Version 2.0](LICENSE-APACHE) at your option.

 #### Contributing
-Any contributor has to agree to have their contribution also dual-licensed under the MIT or Apache-2.0 license as linked above.
+Any contributor has to agree to have their contribution also dual-licensed under the MIT as well as Apache-2.0 license as specified above in the `License` subsection.